Arthur Melbourne-Cooper: Alpha Trading Company

 By 1906 Cooper had established the Alpha Trading Company, and started film production in his own right.
 His productions at this time include MacNab's Visit to London (1905), in which he plays the title role in a slapstick comedy about golf, and The Motor Pirate (1906), in which bandits in an armoured car make the roads unsafe.
 That year he also became one of the founder-members of the British Kinematograph Manufacturers Association.

-In 1907 Cooper set out on a special observation car, attached to the front of a train to film the 3000 ft long phantom ride film London to Killarney (1907) which was one of the longest to have been made at that time and was distributed in four parts.
+In 1907 Cooper set out on a special observation car, attached to the front of a train, to film the 3000 ft long phantom ride film London to Killarney (1907) which was one of the longest to have been made at that time and was distributed in four parts.
 At the end of the ride he also filmed the comedy Irish Wives and English Husbands (1907), starring local girl Kate O'Connor, which was the first fiction film to be made in Ireland.

 By 1908 Cooper had established the Alpha Production Works in St Albans.
 His productions during this time include his earliest uncontested animation Dreams of Toyland (1908), which includes storylines, themes, characters and techniques he would return to in later films.
 Earlier, contested, animated productions include Dolly’s Toys (1901), which has also been credited to Walter R. Booth and George Albert Smith, and the Animated Matches trilogy which has been variously dated to 1914 and 1899 by different researchers.

 Alpha Picture House

-On 27 July 1908, Cooper opened Hertfordshire's first permanent cinema, the Alpha Picture House, on London road.
+On 27 July 1908, Cooper opened Hertfordshire's first permanent cinema, the Alpha Picture House, on London Road.
 The building designed by Percival Blow contained a restaurant, swimming pool and hairdressing salon as well as the 800 seat cinema, which has been described as the first cinema as we know them today.
-The cinema failed inspection following the passing of the 1910 Cinematograph Act and was sold through liquidation to George Arthur Dawson the following year.
+The cinema failed inspection following the passing of the 1910 Cinematograph Act, and was sold through liquidation to George Arthur Dawson the following year.
 The cinema continued to run as the Poly until 1926 and was destroyed by fire the following year.
 A new cinema was built on the London Road site, which continued in operation until the 1990s.

 In February 1909, he visited Paris where he had been once or twice before on business, but this time to represent his Alpha Trading Company at the first international film congress, the Congrès International des Éditeurs du Film, in order to secure the rights of film producers.
-In the same year, encouraged by the success of his new cinema in St Albans, he opened in Letchworth a second Picture Palace.
+In the same year, encouraged by the success of his new cinema in St Albans, he opened a second Picture Palace in Letchworth.
 This was not a success in a town populated by church-going people who disliked the moving pictures.
 Two fires in the cinema got Cooper into serious financial difficulties.